orangeduck/CPP_COMPLETE/README.md

 ...
 ```

-While this still required enumeration two recursive macros the contents are the same, and it does provide general purpose reuse for many types of iteration.
-One issue with this recursion is that is only allows manipulation of a single data value `X`.
-To compute on more than one value then requires a data structure...
+While this still required enumeration to maximum stack depth, the contents of each expression are the same, and it does provide general purpose reuse for many types of iteration.

+But one final problem with this recursion is that is only allows manipulation of a single data value `X`.
+To compute on more than one value requires a data structure...

 __Lists__